Banskumansku/tsoha2019vihapuhekanta/Documentation/Usecase.md

 # What do?
 Case of adding a tweet
-User sees a mean tweet and wants to make the world a better place by making hatespeech detection algorithms better User adds tweet id to the tweet id section, marks whether or not it's hateful or just offensive The background process retrieves the tweet data and adds it to the db row (twitter programmer bit to be got)
+User sees a mean tweet and wants to make the world a better place by making hatespeech detection algorithms better User adds tweet id to the tweet id section, marks whether or not it's hateful or just offensive The background process retrieves the tweet data and adds it to the db row

 # How do?
 Case of seeing and searching the tweets user has posted
 Admin wants to search for tweets with particular words in it